dorvidas/laravel-ratings/README.md

 ```
 * `as($role)` - this is used to define what was a role of a user.
 Speaking in Laravel terminology we define which model's column holds the user ID.
-If omitted it is expected the the column is `user_id`.
+If omitted it is expected that the column is `user_id`.
 An real life example could be giving different ratings for post author and illustrator:
 ```php
 $author = User::first();